 A felony is punishable by a maximum of five years in prison.
 The law states that it is a felony to conceal property that is offered for sale or to misrepresent the price at which property is offered for sale if the value of the property or the resulting difference in the price is greater than $1,000.00.

 The store must be open to the public at the time of the concealment or change in price.
 The defendant must have the intent to defraud.

 Retail Fraud in the Second Degree

-In situations where a defendant has prior convictions for retail fraud, a new offense can be enhanced to one of the more serious degrees even if the value is less than the amount identified for the higher degree offense.
+In situations where a defendant has prior convictions for retail fraud, a new offense can be enhanced to one of the more serious degrees even if the value is less than the amount identified for, the higher degree offense.
 If a defendant has 3 prior felony convictions, the maximum possible sentence can be up to life in prison.

-In Oakland, Macomb, Wayne, Washtenaw, Genesee, Lenawee, Livingston Counties and throughout Michigan, police and prosecutors are on a mission to forcefully prosecute retail fraud cases.
-Many people are under the misapprehension that if the value of the property is very low and they are willing to pay back the value of the property, that they will not be prosecuted.
+In Oakland, Macomb, Wayne, Washtenaw, Genesee, Lenawee, Livingston Counties, and throughout Michigan, police and prosecutors are on a mission to forcefully prosecute retail fraud cases.
+Many people are under the misapprehension that if the value of the property is very low, and they are willing to pay back the value of the property, they will not be prosecuted.
 Big mistake!
-Prosecutions mean money for the courts, the police and the prosecutors and they are not letting cases go without convictions if they can get them because the government is in need of the revenue.
+Prosecutions equate to money for the courts, the police, and the prosecutors, and they are not letting cases go without convictions if they can get them because the government is in need of the revenue.

-Loren Dickstein and Randy Lewis with LEWIS & DICKSTEIN, P.L.L.C. as decades of experience successfully defending retail fraud felony and misdemeanor charges, and would be willing to consult with anyone charged in Michigan with that offense or any other criminal charge.
-Call for a free consultation at (248) 263-6800 or complete a Request for Assistance Form and a highly experienced criminal defense lawyer will promptly contact you.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. as decades of experience successfully defending retail fraud felony and misdemeanor charges, and would be willing to consult with anyone charged in Michigan with that offense or any other criminal charge.
+Call for a free consultation at (248) 263-6800 or complete a Request for Assistance Form, and a highly experienced criminal defense lawyer will promptly contact you.